1989 World Series: The Loma Prieta earthquake

 At the time the earthquake hit, ABC's crew was in the booth as Tim McCarver was presenting a highlight package.
 The earthquake hit while the video was playing and temporarily knocked the feed out, and just before it was knocked out Al Michaels could be heard on air saying "I'll tell you what, we're having an earth-" with the feed cutting out just before he finished.
 The feed ended up being replaced with a green ABC Sports "World Series" telop graphic as used for technical difficulties.
+On KGO-TV's feed, the telop graphic was replaced with a station identification slide, recycled from the network's 1986–87 "Together" campaign, with "Please Stand By" text on top of the Circle 7 logo, because of the station lost power for almost 15 minutes upon the start of the earthquake.
 Michaels, McCarver, and third man in the booth Jim Palmer grabbed for whatever they could to brace themselves and grabbed on to one another's legs, leaving all three men with thigh bruises.
 When the audio was restored, first to be heard was the sound of the fans cheering, and then Michaels began talking over a screen bumper, jokingly saying that the earthquake was the "greatest opening in the history of television, bar none!"

 By contrast, the broadcasting team in the CBS Radio booth next door, consisting of Jack Buck, Johnny Bench, and John Rooney, was off the air when the earthquake started because their show was in a pretaped segment being played from New York.
 Bench ran to a spot underneath a steel grate, to which Buck later quipped, "If he moved that fast when he played, he'd never hit into a double play.
 I never saw anyone move that fast in my life."